 master branch.
 Older versions are available in GitHub on the

-The easiest way to make straightforward documentation updates and fixes is to use GitHub's web-based file editor.
-Browse the tensorflow/docs repository to find the Markdown or notebook file that roughly corresponds to the tensorflow.org URL structure.
+The easiest way to make straightforward documentation updates to Markdown files is to use GitHub's web-based file editor.
+Browse the tensorflow/docs repository to find the Markdown that roughly corresponds to the tensorflow.org URL structure.
 In the upper right corner of the file view, click the pencil icon to open the file editor.
 Edit the file and then submit a new pull request.

 Set up a local Git repo